Dieting: Information for parents, teachers and coaches

 - Some forms of dieting can be dangerous to the health of children and youth because they involve skipping meals, using weight-loss pills or laxatives or vomiting after eating.

-One of the strongest messages teens get is that they need to be thin.
-Images and words in the media tell them that being thin means they are beautiful, happy and in control of their lives.
+Media messages telling people they need to change are everywhere—in magazines, on the Internet, on television, posters and at the movies.
+One of the strongest messages teens get is that they should be thin.
+Images and words in the media send the message that being thin means they will be beautiful, happy and in control of their lives.

 Did you know?

-- are more unhappy with their weight;
+- are more unhappy with their weight,

-- tend to ‘feel fat’ even if they are not;
+- tend to “feel fat” even if they are not,

-- have lower self-esteem;
+- have lower self-esteem,

-- feel less connected to their families and schools;
+- feel less connected to their families and schools,

-- feel less in control of their lives;
+- feel less in control of their lives,

 - are more likely to have a parent who criticizes their weight, encourages them to diet or who is preoccupied with weight themselves.